sahilbhatt92/transpt/readme.md

 ### Note

 This app is just implementation of how complex software can be made by the few frameworks around the web.
-This showcase of software is not a purpose for selling. its free to download
+Its free to clone and download